gretazas/black_jack_game/README.md

 ![](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)

-Once I passed the JavaScript course and was ready for my portfolio2 and I knew exactly what I wanted to do: THE BLACK JACK GAME!
+Once I passed the JavaScript course and was ready for my portfolio2 and I knew exactly what I wanted to do: THE BLACKJACK GAME!
 To be honest- it intimidated me.
 I remember in the past, the code involved looked like a foreign language to me.
 Since I was ahead in my course, I had time to think it through.
 One day, I sat down, scribbled a few functions and the journey began… It was so adventurous.
 Function after function- the project was coming together.

 Back then, when I was originally doing the challenge all the cards were presented in the array and another array had all the values of each card.
 I came up with this idea where I name my images as numbers and call them straight away from the function where I get 'assets/images/' + \`${randomNumber}\` + '.png';
 And added another function to assign a value of ten to all the cards >10.

 The trickiest part was to add logic to the Ace card.
 Its value could be either 1 or 11 depending on the present score.
-So the bot makes a decision according to current score; if the score with the Ace value 11 is under 21 - its value is 11, otherwise Ace = 1;
+So the bot decides according to the current score; if the score with the Ace value 11 is under 21 - its value is 11, otherwise Ace = 1;

 I love JavaScript even though I haven't learnt much yet and it’s really challenging at times.
-Once I was joking around and wrote this message to my 13 year old daughter:
+Once I was joking around and wrote this message to my 13-year-old daughter:
 		I put alarm for 9 o\`clock if (you`re up > 9 ) {
-			return wake me up;
+			return wake-me-up;
 			console.log(‘Good morning Mom!’);
 		} else {
-			return I sleep until alarm rings;
+			return I-sleep-until-alarm-rings;
 			console.log(‘cock-a-doodle-do’);
 		}
 # Top